js2264/scRNAseq_Physalia_2022/content/Introduction/02_Program.md

 ### Lecture 7 - Advances in single-cell genomics: the epigenome [Arnav]

-### Lecture 8 - Advances in single-cell genomics: spatial transcriptomics [Orr]

 ### Lab 8 - Single-cell ATAC-Seq analysis [Arnav]

 ## Friday – Classes from 14:00 to 20:00 (Paris time)

+### Lecture 8 - Advances in single-cell genomics: spatial transcriptomics [Orr]

-Friday will be divided in three parts:
+Friday will then be divided in three parts:

 - Morning (1h): "Journal club": discussion of method papers
 - Morning & afternoon (1h + 1h30): Group projects: analysing scRNA-seq data by yourself, from A to Z